omsi96/omsi96/README.md

 ### Hi there 👋

 - 🥞 I'm a full stack developer.
-I work with React.js, Node.js, React native, UIKit, SwiftUI, Flutter.
+I work with React.js, Node.js, React native, UIKit, SwiftUI, Flutter, Django.
-- 🔭 I’m currently working with CODED / Barmej as a project lead, content specialist, and an instructor.
+- 🔭 I’m currently working with CODED / Barmej as a project lead, content specialist, and a coding instructor.
+- 🍎 I was the CTO and CEO of [Canteeny](https://canteeny.com)
 - 💬 Ask me about Swift, iOS, teaching, leading teams, and automating operational work.
 Also anything related to computer media skills (i.e. photohshopping / Montaging...)
 - 🎶 I'm interested in everything related to art.
 I sing 🎤, I play guitar 🎸, I design 🖌, but I don't draw.
 - ⚡ Fun fact: I learnt progrmaming in  10th grade to get some money to do few songs 🎶, I still didn't do any proffesional song yet.